United States Merchant Marine Academy

 Who Thrives Here

 USMMA admits 34.2% of applicants.
 SAT mid-ranges are 550-650 Math and 560-650 Reading; ACT composite 22-29.
 At 962 enrolled students, the Academy is a small, highly structured environment with a federal service obligation attached to graduation.
-The 7.8% Pell grant rate is the lowest in this batch, reflecting the Academy's recruiting pool.
-Students must obtain a congressional nomination to apply — the admissions process differs fundamentally from civilian universities.
+The 7.8% Pell grant rate is the lowest in our dataset, reflecting the Academy's recruiting pool.
+Students must obtain a congressional nomination to apply - the admissions process differs fundamentally from civilian universities.
 The environment is regimented and mission-specific; applicants not drawn to maritime careers should look elsewhere.

 The Verdict: The Investment Pays Off